MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

   `C:\Program Files\Microsoft SQL Server\130\Setup Bootstrap\Log\LOG\ExtensibilityLog`

-  The exact location might differ on your system, and could be on a different drive letter than C. Be sure to get the logs for the instance where machine learning is installed.
+  The exact location might differ on your system, and could be on a different drive letter than C. Be sure to get the logs for the instance where Machine Learning is installed.

 ## Related Tools and Configuration